Senths02/portfolio/src/content/watch-party-data.md

 <br>

->I continued to develop the image and introduce more of the BBC Together brand into the last attempt.
+>I continued to develop the image and introduce more of the BBC Together brand.

-I created four options and we conducted guerilla testing to refine them.
+I created four options, which we tested to refine.
 <br>

 ![Promo variations](images/watch-party-data/promo_variations.png)